Chambley-Bussières Air Base: Current uses

 After the USAF's departure in 1967, the French Air Force (Armée de l'Air) assumed control of Chambley AB.
 It was used for various flight operations and also by airborne forces for many years.

 Today, Chambley is being developed into a commercial business park.
 The runway and various taxiways are intact and usable.
 Many of the old USAF buildings and hangars are used for various non-military purposes.

-The airfield is still classified as being a military airfield, however many aeronautical activities take place in particular by the means of a club of Ultralight aircraft since more than 20 years and the "Lorraine Mondial Air Ballons", which is Europe's largest hot air balloon festival and takes place here every two years at the end of July.
+The airfield is still classified as being a military airfield, however many aeronautical activities take place in particular by the means of a club of ultralight aircraft since over 20 years and the "Lorraine Mondial Air Ballons - GEMAB", which was Europe's largest hot air balloon festival and took place here every two years at the end of July until the final edition in 2023.